skuzzle/spring-boot-wiremock/README.md

 If you opt-in to use annotation based stubbing provided by this library you gain the advantages of full declarative stubbing and easily reusable stubs.

-> Warning: Please note that using annotation based stubbing will make it harder to get rid of this library from your
+> **Warning**: Please note that using annotation based stubbing will make it harder to get rid of this library from your
 > code base in the future.
 You should consider to only use WireMock based stubbing to reduce coupling to this library.

 Not all WireMock features (e.g. verifications) are available in annotation based stubbing.
 It is always possible though